changesbyjames/pogly-oauth-proxy/README.md

 }
 ```

-To allow users to login, you need to add their twitch user id to the `data.json` file.
-The easiest way to do this is looking it up [here](https://www.streamweasels.com/tools/convert-twitch-username-%20to-user-id/) via their username.
-You'll need to add the username and token properties too but just leave them blank.
+To allow users to login, you need to add their Twitch user id to the `users` object in the `data.json` file.
+The easiest way to do this is [looking it up](https://www.streamweasels.com/tools/convert-twitch-username-%20to-user-id/) via their username.
+The user id should be the key to an object containing a `username` and `token` property -- you can populate the `username` property as a reference for who the ID is, and leave the `token` an empty string.

 ```json
 {